Resilient-Labs/complex-api2-bootcamp2018c-week07/README.md

-# Movie Neews Complex API
+# Movie News Complex API
-User inputs a movie title, an API returned an array of movies with that keyword, then made each movie clickable to show any current news about that movie.
+User inputs a movie title, an API returned an array of movies with that keyword, then made each movie click-able to show any current news about that movie.

 **Link to project:** https://eager-northcutt-e064cd.netlify.com